m-n/lazy-susan/README.md

    included in arbitrary places within a number without changing how the number is read.

-LAZY-SUSAN achieves this by implementing its own token reader -- the part of the reader algorithm that is used when there hasn't been a macro character encountered.
+LAZY-SUSAN achieves this by implementing the part of the reader algorithm that is used when collecting a token.
 To hijack CL's rt machinery we have to use a rt in which our TOKEN-READER read macro has been set as the macro function for every character that can start a symbol or number.
 You can get such a rt -- for ascii characters on lisps that use a superset of ascii -- by calling (lazy-susan:rt).

 Example
 -------